andeart/home-assistant.io/source/_integrations/tesla_fleet.markdown

 1. Get your OAuth details by going to your [Developer dashboard](https://developer.tesla.com/en_US/dashboard), clicking '**View Details**' under the app you set up for Home Assistant integration, then clicking on the '**Credentials & APIs**' tab.
 Note the `Client ID` and `Client Secret` strings, these will be needed later.
 2. In Home Assistant, the integration wizard should walk you through the default steps.
 If not already started, scroll above and click the '**ADD INTEGRATION TO MY**' button to start the integration wizard.
 The integration will ask you for all of the necessary integration configuration.
-3. In the '**Add credentials**' step in the wizard, enter your Tesla Fleet developer application name (from step 5 in the previous '**Setting up the Developer Application**' section above), and the Oauth Client ID and Client Secret (from step 1 above).
+3. In the '**Add credentials**' step in the wizard, enter your Tesla Fleet developer application name (from step 5 in the '**Setting up the Developer Application**' section above), and the Oauth Client ID and Client Secret (from step 1 above).
 Click '**Submit**'.
 4. At this step, you should be taken to the Tesla authentication page.
-You may be asked to re-enter your Tesla account login credentials.
+You will need to re-enter your Tesla account login credentials.
-5. At the confirmation page with the header '**Allow ha_integration access to your Tesla Account**' (the name is driven by what you set earlier), click the '**Select All**' button.
+5. At the confirmation page with the header '**Allow ha-integration access to your Tesla Account**' (the specific application name will be whatever you set earlier), click the '**Select All**' button.
 This list of scopes is already limited to the specific scopes you chose for the application information earlier, so it is not necessary to review them again.
 Click '**Allow**'.
 6. You should now see a Home Assistant page asking if you would like to '**Link account to Home Assistant?**'.
 Click '**Link account**'.
-7. You should be all set!
+7. You're all set!
+The integration should fetch your device details into Home Assistant.

 {% enddetails %}